cablelabs/order/documentation/order.md

 # Order

-This Order repository contains an Order API that meets the business requirements documented by the Joint OBF OS/MEF LSO Sonata Ordering Team.
+This repository contains an Order API that meets the business requirements documented by the Joint OBF OS/MEF LSO Sonata Ordering Team.
 This API conforms to the business requirements stated in the Carrier Ethernet Ordering Technical Specification located in [LSO Sonata - Ethernet Ordering (Joint MEF-ATIS OBF)](https://wiki.mef.net/display/AL/Ethernet+Ordering+Contributions), inclusive of CfC comments resolved as of 2/27/2016.

-The CfC comments are also located in [LSO Sonata - Ethernet Ordering (Joint MEF-ATIS OBF)](https://wiki.mef.net/display/AL/Ethernet+Ordering+Contributions) in a spreadsheet called CfCBComments-Ordering-consolidated.
+The CfC comments are located in [LSO Sonata - Ethernet Ordering (Joint MEF-ATIS OBF)](https://wiki.mef.net/display/AL/Ethernet+Ordering+Contributions) in a spreadsheet called CfCBComments-Ordering-consolidated.

 The Order state machine that is being used by the Joint OBF OS/MEF LSO Sonata Ordering Project is provided below.
-This state machine is based upon TMForum Order State machine, and will need to be revised (either by TMForum, or the Joint OBF OS/MEF LSO Sonata Ordering Team to fully meet the needs defined in then Carrier Ethernet Ordering Technical Specification.
+This state machine is based upon TMForum Order State machine, and will need to be revised (either by TMForum, or the Joint OBF OS/MEF LSO Sonata Ordering Team) to fully meet the needs defined in then Carrier Ethernet Ordering Technical Specification.
 ![Order State Machine](MEF_OrderStateDiagram.png)

 ##API

-This API is based on TMForum Order, and the Products included in the Order Items are Products that would result from applying the ONF Specification Pattern (minus JSON LD @context and @id).
-I.e. the TMForum Characteristic/Characteristic Value pattern is *not* used, and instead the attributes from the Product Specification (schema) are imbedded in the Product.
+This API is based on TMForum Order, with some extensions to better support ordering of Ethernet service.
+The TMForum Characteristic/Characteristic Value pattern is *not* used.
+Instead, Product Specifications will be defined using the ONF Specification pattern, where the various concrete Product Specifications are schemas whose attributes are "injected" into the Products derived from the Product Specifications.
+I.e. each Property defined in the Product Specification will be included dynamically (using Json Linked Data - JSON LD) in the Product derived from the Product Specification.
+For the moment, Product attributes in this API are inlined as Product attributes, and the Product Specification is not referenced using JSON LD.
+This should be corrected once the TMForum support for the ONF Specification pattern is defined.

 The Order API is described in [Order API](order-api.md)